jdillard/sphinx-sitemap/README.rst

 Sphinx Sitemap Generator Extension
 ==================================

-A `Sphinx`_ extension to silently generate a `sitemaps.org`_ compliant sitemap for the HTML version of your Sphinx Documentation.
+A `Sphinx`_ extension to silently generate multiversion and multilanguage `sitemaps.org`_ compliant sitemaps for the HTML version of your Sphinx documentation.

 |Build Status| |PyPI version| |License: MIT|